 In this post, we discuss further what Shift Left entails, why it is crucial, and how effective security training is pivotal in its implementation.

-With securing the SDLC, some past approaches have been to implement fixes as vulnerabilities are discovered (either before or after deployment) or after a breach has occurred.
+Some past approaches to securing the SDLC have been to implement fixes as vulnerabilities are discovered (either before or after deployment) or after a breach has occurred.
 This approach has been reactive to the consequences of already committed code.

 Training teams in security practices, be they Developers, DevOps, or members of your security team, is only getting more challenging and essential due to the range of different security practices, concepts, and ever-growing list of vulnerabilities.